qr-contest/qr-contest.github.io/docs/contests/config_opts.md

 <img class="image-border" alt="question page appearance" src="../../../assets/images/contest_qpageappear.png">
 </p>

 <span class="form-label">1.
-QR Code</span> - You may choose the internal Code Shape and foreground and background colors of the QR code that is generated for your answers.
+QR Code</span> - You may choose the outer Code Style (circle, square), internal Code Shape and foreground and background colors of the QR code that is generated for your answers.
 The default internal Code Shape is a square, but there are many options.
 Press the left <span class="inline-icon-black"><i class="fa-solid fa-caret-left"></i></span> and right <span class="inline-icon-black"><i class="fa-solid fa-caret-right"></i></span> arrow buttons to choose your code.
 You should be sure to try your choice out at the size you print so you can verify the code will scan.
 You can choose the colors of the QR code by clicking on the foreground (left box) and background (right box) color boxes.

 <p align="center" class="screen-shot">
 <img class="image-border" alt="QR code foreground color" src="../../../assets/images/contest_qrfg.png">